Getting legal help

-Legal Aid Ontario has staff offices in Toronto, Hamilton, and London.
+Legal Aid Ontario has staff offices in Toronto, Hamilton, and Ottawa.
 Their staff may be able to help refugee claimants who qualify for legal aid.

 A community legal clinic may also be able to provide legal advice or make a referral to someone who can.
 They can also tell you about getting access to services and benefits, such as social assistance.
 Find a clinic.

 You can also look in Getting Legal Help: A Directory of Community Legal Clinics in Ontario.